Here is your complete DIY travel guide to the tourist spots in Bakun, Benguet.

 Some Important Reminders:

-- Always have a guide when visiting the tourism spots in Bakun.
+- Always have a guide when visiting the tourist spots in Bakun.

 - Don’t ever litter.
 Let us help in keeping the tourist spots in Bakun clean and green.

-- Smoking and drinking liquor is prohibited in Bakun, Benguet all year round.
+- Smoking and drinking liquor are prohibited in Bakun, Benguet all year round.
 Please bear with that.